alosadagrande/tekton-dpdk/blog.md

 ![Networking using DPDK libraries](./content/kernel-user-space.png)

-In OpenShift 4.5, as Technology Preview, it is possible to use the DPDK libraries and attach a network interface (SR-IOV virtual function) directly to the Pod.
+In OpenShift 4.5, as _Technology Preview_, it is possible to use the DPDK libraries and attach a network interface (SR-IOV virtual function) directly to the Pod.
 To ease the application building process, we can leverage Red Hat's [DPDK builder image](https://catalog.redhat.com/software/containers/openshift4/dpdk-base-rhel8/5e32be6cdd19c77896004a41?container-tabs=overview) available from Red Hat's official registry.
 This base or builder image is intended to build applications powered by DPDK and also work with multiple CNI plugins.

-**NOTE:** At the time of writing DPDK base image is running DPDK version 18.11.2.
+> :exclamation: At the time of writing DPDK base image is running DPDK version 18.11.2.
 This [DPDK RHEL8 base image](https://catalog.redhat.com/software/containers/openshift4/dpdk-base-rhel8/5e32be6cdd19c77896004a41?container-tabs=dockerfile) is built and maintained by Red Hat and based on the [Universal Base Image 8](https://access.redhat.com/articles/4238681).

 # Scenario

-_Our goal is to create an automated pipeline that allows us to get the code, build and deploy a DPDK application in a multi-cluster environment_.
+_The goal is to create an automated pipeline that allows us to get the code, build and deploy a DPDK application in a multi-cluster environment_.

 In this task, a continuous deployment process driven by Cloud-native CI/CD on OpenShift called [OpenShift Pipelines](https://docs.openshift.com/container-platform/4.5/pipelines/understanding-openshift-pipelines.html) will assist us.
 As an example application that requires DPDK libraries, we are going to build [testPMD](https://doc.dpdk.org/guides/testpmd_app_ug/).
 TestPMD is an application used to test DPDK in a packet forwarding mode and also to access NIC hardware features such as Flow Director.